Truth in taxation public hearing

 This notice provides compliance with section 42-17107, Arizona Revised Statute and states:

-It is the City Council’s position that the city’s primary property taxes on a $100,000 home will remain at $180.00 per year as it has the last 6 years.
+It is the City Council’s position that the city’s primary property taxes on a $100,000 home will remain at or less than $180.00 per year, as it has the last 7 years.